Internship Advantage-Definition and Disclaimer

 An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent.
 Additionally, in a formal, structured program with faculty supervision, there is the opportunity to improve the curriculum and impact academic research.

 The Career Development Center is not an academic department and therefore does not grant credit for any internships.
 The CDC's primary role is the posting of internship opportunities.
-All positions, including internships, must meet our posting requirements as outlined on our Policy, Terms and Conditions page.

 In April 2010 the U.S. Department of Labor, Wage and Hour Division, clarified its standing on unpaid internships with specific regard to for-profit organizations.
 This led to many articles in the media and position statements by different professional associations trying to come to some resolution over the issue.